LoginRadius/docs/content/guide/bigcommerce-passwordless/index.md

 # Passwordless Login with BigCommerce Stencil Theme
 This document explains how to enable password login method for your BigCommerce store using Stencil theme.

+> **Note:** It is a continuous implementation of <a href="https://www.loginradius.com/docs/developer/guide/big-commerce" target="blank"> this document</a>.
+You must follow the steps explained there and then perform the below actions.

 ## LoginRadius Dashboard Configurations

 Log in to your [LoginRadius Dashboard](https://dashboard.loginradius.com/) account.
 Select your app, navigate to the **Configuration > Auth Configuration > Login Method** and enable **Passwordless Login** method.